maxisimo/42-RainFall/bonus2/walkthrough.md

 Hello bla
 bonus2@RainFall:~$
 ```
-After analyze it with gdb we can find three interesting functions : `main()` and `greetuser()`.
+After analyze it with gdb we can find two interesting functions : `main()` and `greetuser()`.
-Please refer to file [asm_analysis.md](https://github.com/maxisimo/42-RainFall/blob/main/bonus0/Ressources/asm_analysis.md) in parallel of [source.c](https://github.com/maxisimo/42-RainFall/blob/main/bonus0/source.c) for full explanations.
+Please refer to file [asm_analysis.md](https://github.com/maxisimo/42-RainFall/blob/main/bonus2/Ressources/asm_analysis.md) in parallel of [source.c](https://github.com/maxisimo/42-RainFall/blob/main/bonus2/source.c) for more details.
 So we enter 2 arguments to the program.
 Then it copies at most 40 bytes of argv[1] in a buffer, and at most 32 bytes of argv[2] in the same buffer at index 40 (so after argv[1]).
 WE can see that the program also checks the LANG env variable and sets a global variable to either 1 if LANG is equal to 'fi' or 2 if LANG is equal to 'nl'.
-Then in greetuser it copies a message (different length depending on the language) in a 72 bytes buffer.
+Then in greetuser it copies a message (different length depending on the language) in a 64 bytes buffer.
 And then concatenate to it, our string given as parameter.
 Let's try to get the offset of `eip` with the differents possibles values of LANG with the pattern generator :
 - LANG!=fi && LANG!=nl
 ```